 The best part is that you don't have to be in a Girl Scout troop to attend – all girls are welcome.
 Sign up with a friend from school or your neighborhood, or come on your own and make some new friends!

-A typical day includes swimming lessons (except at Camp Rocky Farm), free swim, crafts, boating (kayaks, canoes and paddle boats), hiking, outdoor cooking, and nature exploration.
-At Camps Cookie and Green Forest you swim in a pond, at Camp Promising Acres you swim in a pool and if you go to Camp Rocky Farm, you get to go to the beach!
+A typical day includes swimming lessons, free swim, crafts, boating (kayaks, canoes and paddle boats), hiking, outdoor cooking, and nature exploration.
+At Camps Cookie and Green Forest you swim in a pond and at Camp Promising Acres you swim in a pool!

 Each unit has its own shelter, kitchen and latrine which you're responsible for keeping neat and tidy, just like your room at home!
 No real special equipment is required.
 We'll ask you to pack a lunch, towel, bathing suit and lots of sunscreen (and bug spray!) and water.
 Oh, and bring a mess kit, too!
 (A mess kit is a washable dish, bowl, cup and eating utensils.)